hbctraining/Training-modules/DGE-functional-analysis/lessons/01_setting_up.md

 ### Load the R libraries

-> If not already installed, we now need to install the R packages we will using for this workshop :
+> If not already installed, you'll need to install the R packages we will using for this workshop :
 >
 > ```r
 > # Install CRAN packages